9ra9ra/pdsnd_github/README.md

     - washington.read_csv

 ### Credits
-Give big thanks to all those people who inquired about how to use git and github on numerous websites and got responded in the past.
+Give big thanks to all those people who inquired about how to use git and github on numerous websites and got responses in the past.
+Bansai to open resource.